This is the story of my maternal great grand uncle, Tobias Burke (1843 - 1917), the brother of my great grandmother Bridget Burke.

 Our Common Ancestors are: James Burke and Catherine Crotty.

-I've included Tobias in my 'Lonely First Names Club as Tobias is not a name that occurs very often in my family tree.
+Tobias is not at all a common name on my family tree.
 As a matter of fact, my great grand uncle is the one and only family member on my extensive family tree with that name.

 I have yet to uncover why my great grand uncle, born in Ireland, was given this name.
-I'm assuming it was a family name back in the generations that came before him (1700s), but it's extremely difficult finding records from that time in Irish history to confirm this assumption.
+I suspect it may have been a family name further back in the generations before him, but records from that period in Irish history are so difficult to find that proving such an idea may never be possible.

-The name does not appear in any of the generations of the Burke line that followed him, at least none that I'm aware of or have found in my research.
+The name does not appear in any of the Burke generations that followed him, at least none that I have found in my research.

-Up until the end of last year, I had very little knowledge about the life of Tobias.
-I had collected a few records and pieces of information from other family members and their family trees.
+Until fairly recently, I had very little knowledge about the life of Tobias.
+I had collected only a handful of records and scraps of information from other family members and from family trees compiled by others.

 Tobias was baptised on the 18th of April in the Carrick-on-Suir Parish, in County Waterford.
 He was born in the area known as 'Three Bridges' between the town of Carrick-on-Suir and the townland Tibberagany (also spelt as Tybroughney).